Philip Carteret: Biography

 Carteret's health was ruined by his voyage of exploration, and he received little reward from the Admiralty.
 He did not have the patrons which were necessary for naval promotion at this time, and this and his complaints before the voyage on the Swallows ill-suitedness to the voyage ensured that his requests for a new ship in 1769 fell on deaf ears.
 Put on half-pay, the petition for increasing half-pay which he got together helped many officers, but not Carteret himself.
-In the meantime, in 1773, his journals of the voyage were published as part of An Account of the Voyages undertaken by Byron, Wallis, Carteret and Cook, but that volume's editor John Hawkesworth made many changes to his account and so Carteret drafted a correct version of his own (which, however, only got published in 1965, by the Hakluyt Society.
+In the meantime, in 1773, his journals of the voyage were published as part of An Account of the Voyages undertaken by Byron, Wallis, Carteret and Cook, but that volume's editor John Hawkesworth made many changes to his account and so Carteret drafted a correct version of his own (which, however, only got published in 1965, by the Hakluyt Society).

 His new ship, HMS Endymion, at last came on 1 August 1779 and despite problems in the Channel, off Senegal and off the Leeward Islands (at the last of which Carteret was nearly killed in a hurricane) he arrived in the West Indies as instructed.
 Despite having a share in four prize ships, he was paid off and the Endymion transferred to another captain.
-All his petitions for a new ship were unsuccessful and he suffered a stroke in 1792, retiring to Southampton in 1794 with the rank of rear admiral.
+All his petitions for a new ship were unsuccessful and he had a stroke in 1792, retiring to Southampton in 1794 with the rank of rear admiral.
 He died there two years later and was buried in the catacombs of All Saints' Church, Southampton.
 In 1940 the church was destroyed by German bombing.
 In 1944 the bodies beneath it were reburied in Hollybrook Cemetery in Southampton.